Science Center Stockroom

 Chemical Management System

-The Chemical Management System, maintained by the Stockroom, provides a searchable database for all inventoried chemicals in the science center.
+The Chemical Management System, maintained by the Science Center Stockroom and EH&S, provides a searchable database for all inventoried chemicals in the science center.
 Please visit the Chemical Environmental Management System (CEMS) to set up your account and view your inventory.

-If you find that you received a chemical directly, please contact the stockroom to make arrangements for it to be entered into the inventory.
+If you find that you received a chemical directly, please contact the Science Center Stockroom to make arrangements for it to be entered into the inventory.
+If you manage your own inventory, you can enter the chemical yourself by getting a barcode label from the stockroom.
+Enter all of the following:

 Empty Chemical Containers - Barcodes

-Faculty/ Staff must help ensure that our chemical inventory is accurate.
-When a chemical container is empty, please remove the “Mount Holyoke Chemical Inventory Barcode” and place it on the Barcode Return Sheet.
-You can keep this sheet posted near a hazardous waste satellite collection area if your lab has one or turn it to the Science Center Stockroom.
+Lab faculty/ staff must help ensure that our chemical inventory is accurate.
+When a chemical is being disposed of, or the container is empty, please remove the “Mount Holyoke Chemical Inventory Barcode” and place it on the Barcode Return Log.
+You can keep this sheet posted near a hazardous waste satellite collection area if your lab has one or turn it into the Science Center Stockroom.